Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools-DNSDB-Historical-Hosts/readme.md

 ![DomainTools DNSDB](images/logo.png)

 # DomainTools DNSDB Historical Hosts
-This playbook uses the Farsight DNSDB connector to automatically enrich Domain's found in the Sentinel incidents.
+This playbook uses the Farsight DNSDB connector to automatically enrich Domain's found in the Microsoft Sentinel incidents.
 This use case describes the desire to identify all Hosts that resolved to a given Address based on a time window from a starting and stopping point in time.

 ## Table of Contents